JM-Nielsen/Technical-Writing-Portfolio/Sample 2.md

 ![New Rubric](https://user-images.githubusercontent.com/122343682/215754610-108293b0-4c47-4231-ad2c-d37fc6ad8aa8.png)

+<a name="conclusion"></a>
+# Conclusion
+This page illustrates my ability to write technically in unique situations while considering purpose, audience, and genre.
+What I've done here has and can be replicated in many other sphere's of technical writing.

+All other curriculum documentation can be found on [Google Drive.](https://drive.google.com/drive/u/1/folders/1kcN7Wb3Tnf-e8ViX41Pw_TTa466PxLRC)

 Like what you see?
-Check out my other samples too!
+Check out my other writing samples too!

-All other created rubrics can be found in PDF format on [Google Drive.](https://drive.google.com/drive/u/1/folders/1kcN7Wb3Tnf-e8ViX41Pw_TTa466PxLRC) You can also access all archived guidelines since they were initially created in 2019.

 ### [Back to Top](#backtotop)